Ji-eun-Kim/Ji-eun-Kim/README.md

 I'm Jieun Kim, major in AI Big Data & Management at Kookmin University and minor in Computer Science.

-dreaming of becoming a AI Developer/Researcher.
+dreaming of becoming an AI Developer/Researcher.

 Thank you 🌻